roccomuso/node-ads/README.md

     bytelength: ads.WORD,

     //OPTIONAL: (These are set by default)
-    //transmissionMode: ads.NOTIFY.ONCHANGE, (other option is ads.NOTIFY.CYLCIC)
+    //transmissionMode: ads.NOTIFY.ONCHANGE, (other option is ads.NOTIFY.CYCLIC)
     //maxDelay: 0,  -> Latest time (in ms) after which the event has finished
     //cycleTime: 10 -> Time (in ms) after which the PLC server checks whether the variable has changed }